 My photographs explore distances.
 The distances-between.
 Constructs in isolation.
 Forms in stillness.
 Substance and separation.

 Distances – and the light that gives them volume – these are a form of stillness.
 I want to reach this stillness, to sit with it and listen.
 To catch glimpses across a span of quietude.

 'sites' encompasses one strain: the distances-between of our human landscape: designed, constructed, inhabited, protected.
 This terrain is the place of people’s dreaming.
 As with other dreams, much remains unspoken.
 These projects employ a structured mode of seeing, often highly ordered and insistent.
 From such insistence a quieter sense can find its place.

-'subjective' encompasses another strain: the distances-between of photography as a mode of seeing and recognition.
-If human sites give us the contours of a collective dream, photographs suggest another act of dreaming: a dream pointing beyond itself.
+'subjective' tacks to another strain: the distances-between of photography as a mode of seeing versus one of recognition.
+If human-made sites offer the surfaces of a collective dream, photographs suggest another act of dreaming: a dream pointing beyond itself.
 What is it to see through photography?
-What signals the moment of seeing past a photograph, slipping past its borderline to reach a different place?
+What signals the moment of seeing past a photograph and its contents, slipping past its borderline to inhabit another space?